 The semiconductor industry is subject to intense competitive pricing pressure from customers and competitors.
 Accordingly, any increase in the cost of our solutions, whether by adverse purchase price variances or adverse manufacturing cost variances, will reduce our gross margins and operating profit.
-We currently do not have long-term supply contracts with all of our primary third-party vendors, and we negotiate pricing with our main vendors on a purchase order-by-purchase order basis.
+We currently do not have long-term supply contracts with most of our primary third-party vendors, and we negotiate pricing with our main vendors on a purchase order-by-purchase order basis.
 Therefore, they are not obligated to perform services or supply product to us for any specific period, in any specific quantities, or at any specific price, except as may be provided in a particular purchase order.
 Availability of foundry capacity has in the recent past been limited due to strong demand.
 The ability of our foundry vendors to provide us with a product, which is sole sourced at each foundry, is limited by their available capacity, existing obligations and technological capabilities.
 Foundry capacity may not be available when we need it or at reasonable prices.
 None of our third-party foundry or assembly and test vendors has provided contractual assurances to us that adequate capacity will be available to us to meet our anticipated future demand for our solutions.
 Our foundry and assembly and test vendors may allocate capacity to the production of other companies' products while reducing deliveries to us on short notice.
 In particular, other companies that are larger and better financed than we are or that have long-term agreements with our foundry or assembly and test vendors may cause our foundry or assembly and test vendors to reallocate capacity to them, decreasing the capacity available to us.
-Converting or transferring manufacturing from a primary location or supplier to a backup foundry vendor could be expensive and would likely take three or more quarters.
-As we transition to more advanced process nodes beyond 28 nanometer, or nm, we will be increasingly dependent upon Samsung Electronics Co., Ltd., or Samsung, Taiwan Semiconductor Manufacturing Co., Ltd., or TSMC, who are two of the only three foundries currently available for certain advanced process technologies that we may utilize.
+Converting or transferring manufacturing from a primary location or supplier to a backup foundry vendor could be expensive and would likely take at least two or more quarters.
+There are only a few foundries, including Samsung Electronics Co., Ltd., or Samsung, and Taiwan Semiconductor Manufacturing Co., Ltd., or TSMC, t